Atlantic Beach, South Carolina

 Atlantic Beach is a town in Horry County, South Carolina, United States, part of the Grand Strand tourist region.
-The population was 334 at the 2010 census.
+As of the 2020 census, Atlantic Beach had a population of 195.
 Most of the land around the town is annexed into the city of North Myrtle Beach.

 History

 Atlantic Beach is commonly nicknamed "The Black Pearl"; the rich culture of the town of Atlantic Beach was formed of mostly Gullah people, descendants of slaves who lived for 300 years on the Sea Islands from Wilmington, North Carolina to Jacksonville, Florida.
-In the early 1930s, defying Jim Crow laws in the segregated South, debunking black stereotypes, and broadening the enterprises of the Gullah people, black men and women opened hotels, restaurants, night clubs, and novelty shops in Atlantic Beach.
+In the early 1930s, defying Jim Crow laws in the segregated South, debunking Black stereotypes, and broadening the enterprises of the Gullah people, Black women and men opened hotels, restaurants, night clubs, and novelty shops in Atlantic Beach.
 Visitors would travel along Interstate 95, US 17 and SC 9, coming from nearby southern states, where racial segregation took its toll.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all land.